 Sagging floors add character to an old house—right?
 Well, character is one thing.
-Structural damage to a house; on the other hand, is a whole other layer of problems no person should let go unchecked.
+Structural damage to a house; on the other hand, is a whole other layer of problems that should not go unchecked.

 Having sagging, moving, or shifting floors may indicate that there’s a bigger problem underneath.
-In fact, it most likely points to a major issue with the floor joists that are supporting the floor.
+It most likely points to an issue with the floor joists that are supporting the floor.

 If your floors are sagging, then it might be time to make some repairs.
 Read on to find out how professionals use joist sistering to repair old or damaged floor joists.